zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex-cloud/features.md

 ### A real-time API monitoring feature for analysis

-The API manager also comes with real-time API monitoring which allows users to analyse their API use and discover insights and trends.Centralised controls and a simple user-interface offer end-to-end visibility on file trano   The API manager also comes with real-time API monitoring which allows users to analyse their API use and discover insights a]nd trends.
+The API manager also comes with real-time API monitoring which allows users to analyse their API use and discover insights and trends.